forty9ten/docker-rabbitmq-example/README.md

                   :port => ENV["RABBITMQ_PORT_5672_TCP_PORT"]
 ```

 The IP address and port environment variables are passed in from Docker and constructed from the link name and the port RabbitMQ exposes (via EXPOSE in RabbitMQ's Dockerfile).
-The environment variables are prefixed with the link name and can be overriden via alias.
+The environment variables are prefixed with the link name and can be overridden via alias.

 #### Clean Up